kento-mc/pong-game/README.md

 # pong-game

-Pong Game as developed in WIT course
+Pong Game as developed in WIT course.

+TEST - Making first edit to this README file after cloning to laptop via terminal.